pakalewis/ShiftingTiles/README.md

 Shifting Tiles is a picture puzzle game.
 Solve the puzzle by shifting the tiles!

-Available in the App Store: https://itunes.apple.com/us/app/shifting-tiles/id962290655?ls=1&mt=8
+Free to download from the App Store: https://itunes.apple.com/us/app/shifting-tiles/id962290655

 • Choose from a nice variety of high quality images.
 Alternatively, you can select a photo from your gallery or take a picture with the camera.